skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile/Week4.md

 * If possible, clearly indicate the highest value items.
 * Make it visible to your wider stakeholder group so that they can use it for their planning.
 * Conduct regular reviews of the roadmap with sponsors, stakeholders, and the team to ensure that it is still providing the blueprint for the project.

+## Responding to change over following a plan
+The best way to think about changing your plan is to break it down into three stages:
+* Identifying a needed change
+* Deciding to make the change
+* Implementing the change

+### Step 1: Identifying a needed change
+Here are some aspects of your project that may be candidates for change: scope, time, and costs (or resources).
+As we previously learned, these are called the “triple constraint,” and they provide a great framework for evaluating change in Agile and traditional projects.

+* In Agile, __scope__ refers to the contents of the product roadmap, the items in the Product Backlog, the intended deliverables of the project, and the intended users or customers.
+This is the “what” of the project.
+* __Time__ refers to the elements of time or layout of the deliverables over a period of time.
+This could include the product roadmap timeline, release schedule, or even the Sprint duration.
+This is the “when” of the project.
+* __Costs or resources__ refer to the makeup of the Development Team, project managers, and product owners, and other “business people” as well as the equipment available to create the deliverable.
+This is the “how” of the project.

+Agile projects are open to change in any of these three areas, and a needed change could be identified by any project stakeholders, including the Product Owner, Project Manager, Scrum Master, or the Development Team themselves.
+Sources of identified changes could include:
+* Customer feedback on early prototypes results in new features and some deleted features (scope change)
+* Sprint Retrospective identifies an area of understaffing (cost or resource change)
+* Critical project dependencies or deliverable dates have shifted, resulting in a change to the project roadmap (schedule or time change)

+### Step 2: Deciding to make the change
+Next, how do you decide to actually make the change?
+There are many decision-making models available to reference.
+Here are the basic steps involved in most of these models:
+* __Identify the “decider.”__ It is best to have a single person—generally the Product Owner or a senior stakeholder—in the role of decider to ensure consistency and accountability.
+* __Develop and share what factors are important to the decision__, and gather supporting data that will help the decider make the decision.
+* __Openly discuss the benefits and costs of the decision.__ Identify areas of uncertainty and capture assumptions.
+* __Document the decision.__

+### Step 3: Implementing the change
+Once changes are approved, it is important to do several things:
+* __Document the change and decision-making process.__ Include meeting notes, pros/cons lists, assumptions, and data that went into making the decision to change the project.
+* __Capture the change in any affected artifacts.__ Update any roadmaps, Product Backlogs, staffing plans, and integration dates, and include a reference to the source of the change so that stakeholders can refer back to it.
+Consider using revision labels or dates on affected documents like “version 1.2” or “updated on December 20th” so that the team can clearly recognize that the document has changed.
+* __Share the change with all affected stakeholders.__  You can do this through many types of forums: in person at meetings, in documentation and meeting notes, and through email announcements.
+* __Monitor the change for a certain amount of time.__  This ensures that the team is supportive and aware of the change.

+*If the change was not approved during the decision stage, you should still document the information and logic used to make the decision.
+You may even consider putting a change on hold while you wait for more information to make the decision with higher confidence.*